bihaikenbaptiste16-ui/DevGroup/README.md

 # App Ideas:
 -Make it easy for people to purchase fast food, especially office workers and students using only their phone and a bank account.
-- "A Wi Li Gou" will make  it simple for you to get a patty (or a snack) or a homemade meal with a natural juice without money account, all just one click.
+- "A Wi Li Gou" will make  it simple for you to get a patty (or a snack) or a homemade meal with a natural juice without money account, all just a simple click.

 # App final Ideas
 "A Wi Li Gou" aims to help wokers, students, and directors(or managers)get abreakfast without having to travel. this will futher help them withtheir concentration.